lkovari/lk-lib-v4/form-validation-monitor-v4/README.md

 _<form (ngSubmit)="onSubmit(dataEntryForm)" #dataEntryForm="ngForm" novalidate autocomplete="off">_

-what we captured with ViewChild, eg.
+what we captured with ViewChild, for example see below

 _@ViewChild('dataEntryForm') dataEntryForm: NgForm;_